twilio/twilio-video-diagnostics-react-app/README.md

 - Approachable UX for non-technical users with access to network statistics for those who need it
 - Downloadable JSON report of the exhaustive test results
 - Customizable and ready for self hosting or embedding into other web applications
-- Deploy to Twilio Serverless at no cost
+- Free to deploy to [Twilio Serverless](https://www.twilio.com/docs/labs/serverless-toolkit) and no costs associated with usage

 ## Prerequisites

 - A Twilio account.
 Sign up for free [here](https://www.twilio.com/try-twilio).
 - Node.js v12+
-- NPM v6+ (comes installed with newer Node versions)
+- NPM v7+ (comes installed with newer Node versions)

 ## Install Dependencies
 Run `npm install` to install all the dependencies from NPM.